Muniyappasamy/DevelopmentBooks-1/README.md

 # Purpose

-Develop a java application in TDD fashion (**Test-Driven-Development**) for shopping cart books with discount and get the best calculated price based on the discounts
+Develop a java application in TDD fashion (**Test-Driven-Development**) for shopping cart books with discount and get the best calculated price based on the available discounts with respect to unique number of books quantity

 # Tools used for developing this application